langjam/jam0001/The-Literals/README.md

 There are a number of built-in functions.

 - `Prints a number`, which is invoked as `Print a number`.
-- `Print`, which prints a string literal.
+- `Prints`, which prints a string literal and is invoked as `Print`.
+- `Asks the user for a number`, which is invoked as `Ask the user for a number`.

 ## Expressions
 Expressions in Commentator are exceedingly basic.
 They can be a variable or a number, or a binary operator where the operands are variables or numbers.
 There is no operator precedence, because an expression can only contain one binary operator.